openebs/website/docs/main/faqs/faqs.md

 ### Does Replicated Storage suffer from TCP congestion when using NVME-TCP?

-Replicated engine, as any other solution leveraging TCP for network transport, may suffer from network congestion as TCP will try to slow down transfer speeds.
+Replicated Storage, as any other solution leveraging TCP for network transport, may suffer from network congestion as TCP will try to slow down transfer speeds.
 It is important to keep an eye on networking and fine-tune TCP/IP stack as appropriate.
 This tuning can include \(but is not limited to\) send and receive buffers, MSS, congestion control algorithms \(e.g. you may try DCTCP\) etc.

 [Go to top](#top)

 ### Why do Replicated Storage pods show high levels of CPU utilization when there is little or no I/O being processed?

-Replicated engine has been designed so as to be able to leverage the peformance capabilities of contemporary high-end solid-state storage devices.
+Replicated Storage has been designed so as to be able to leverage the peformance capabilities of contemporary high-end solid-state storage devices.
 A significant aspect of this is the selection of a polling based I/O service queue, rather than an interrupt driven one.
-This minimises the latency introduced into the data path but at the cost of additional CPU utilization by the "reactor" - the poller operating at the heart of the replicated engine pod.
-When replicated engine pods have been deployed to a cluster, it is expected that these daemonset instances will make full utilization of their CPU allocation, even when there is no I/O load on the cluster.
-This is simply the poller continuing to operate at full speed, waiting for I/O. For the same reason, it is recommended that when configuring the CPU resource limits for the replicated engine daemonset, only full, not fractional, CPU limits are set; fractional allocations will also incur additional latency, resulting in a reduction in overall performance potential.
+This minimises the latency introduced into the data path but at the cost of additional CPU utilization by the "reactor" - the poller operating at the heart of the Replicated Storage pod.
+When Replicated Storage pods have been deployed to a cluster, it is expected that these daemonset instances will make full utilization of their CPU allocation, even when there is no I/O load on the cluster.
+This is simply the poller continuing to operate at full speed, waiting for I/O. For the same reason, it is recommended that when configuring the CPU resource limits for the Replicated Storage daemonset, only full, not fractional, CPU limits are set; fractional allocations will also incur additional latency, resulting in a reduction in overall performance potential.
 The extent to which this performance degradation is noticeable in practice will depend on the performance of the underlying storage in use, as well as whatvever other bottlenecks/constraints may be present in the system as cofigured.

 [Go to top](#top)